initstring/passphrase-wordlist/README.md

 This project includes a massive wordlist of phrases (~18 million) and two hashcat rule files for GPU-based cracking.
 The rules will create over 1,000 permutations of each phase.

-To use this project, your need:
+To use this project, you need:
 - The wordlist hosted [here](https://keybase.pub/initstring/passphrase-wordlist/passphrases.txt?dl=1).
 - Both hashcat rules [here](hashcat-rules/).

-Optionally, some researchers might be interested in:
-- My best-effort to maintain raw sources [here](https://keybase.pub/initstring/passphrase-wordlist/raw-sources).
-- The script I use to clean the raw sources into the wordlist [here](utilities/cleanup.py).
+# Usage
+Generally, you will use with hashcat's `-a 0` mode which takes a wordlist and allows rule files.
+It is important to use the rule files in the correct order, as rule #1 mostly handles capital letters and spaces, and rule #2 deals with permutations.

 Here is an example for NTLMv2 hashes: If you use the `-O` option, watch out for what the maximum password length is set to - it may be too short.

 ```
-hashcat64.bin -a 0 -m 5600 hashes.txt passphrases.txt -r passphrase-rule1.rule -r passphrase-rule2.rule -w 3
+hashcat -a 0 -m 5600 hashes.txt passphrases.txt -r passphrase-rule1.rule -r passphrase-rule2.rule -O -w 3
 ```

 # Sources Used